Configure Solana CLI

 The solana cli includes

-set configuration commands to automatically set the
+set configuration commands to automatically

 --url argument for cli commands.
 For example: